Consider the power of three!

 Multitasking is our art, and we are three serving Lake Martin – 96.3 & 1050 WLMA and 105.1 WRFS.

 Serving greater Lake Martin from a tall tower in Alexander City, 96.3 and 1050 LMA blanket the lake's 750 miles of wooded shoreline as well as the surrounding area.
-105.1 WRFS is our regional station, covering the Lake Martin area east to Auburn-Opelika and south through Wetumpka into Montgomery.
+105.1 WRFS is our regional station, covering the Lake Martin area east to Auburn-Opelika and south into Wetumpka and through Montgomery.

 Once the largest man-made body of water in the world and still one of the largest in the United States, Lake Martin covers 44,000 acres in Coosa, Elmore, and Tallapoosa counties.
 It's an important economic and recreational center for Alabama, providing boating, fishing, camping, golfing, and other recreational opportunities.